AE 461 - Farm/Field Management Simulation 3 Credits Outline Effective Date: Academic Year 2025/2026 Revised Date: Sep 3, 2025

 Optional Resource Materials: None

 Conduct of Course: This course consists of 42 hours of supervised independent study.
 Students are given real SMF farm data and information and work together to search for solutions and directive actions for the management of the farm.
-At the end of the term, they prepare a group report on the simulated steps they had taken and provide a final presentation.
+At the end of the term, they prepare a group report on the simulated steps they have taken and provide a final presentation.

-Content of Course: Topics/Activities in this course include:
+Content of Course:

 - Creating crop storage plans